BoundlessLove/api_client/README.md

 *Note: For its use, a file called config.php needs to be added, which contains the ApiKey needed to authenticate to the API Server.
 This is needed in addition to the oauth_server code's authorisation, in order to communicate with the BoundlessLove/api_server2.*

 ## License
 This project is under a custom license.
 Use of the code requires **explicit written permission from the author**.
 See the [LICENSE](./LICENSE) file for details.

+## Versions
+### version 0.1
+27 Aug 2025 98:48 PM- API Client created. secret key moved to file in public root, which cannot be accessed directly.
+Git setup.
+App working with API server on http://localhost:88